yuanjunchai/yuanjunchai.github.io/_pages/about.md

 **Yuanjun Chai**, Ingrem.inc

-- I co-founded a start-up Ingrem, with other hardcore guys.
-We aim to build up a entire bed for living and playing of high-paraplegia disabled people.
-Here, I am responsible for the development of the software -- eyes&facial control platform.
-Based on computer vision algorithms, the system could help the diabled use their face details (such as eyebrow, eye, mouth, etc.) to control mouse and keyborad elaborately.
+- I co-founded a start-up, Ingrem, with other hardcore guys.
+We aim to build an entire bed for living and playing for high-paraplegic disabled people.
+Here, I am responsible for the development of the software – eyes&facial control platform.
+Based on computer vision algorithms, the system could help the disabled use their facial details (such as eyebrows, eyes, mouth, etc.) to control the mouse and keyboard elaborately.
 Thus, our platform and our bed entirely enhance the accessibility of normal computer usage and social networks.
-We do believe tech make people's lives better, and we do it!
+We do believe tech makes people’s lives better, and we do it!
 </div>
 </div>

 # 🎖 Honors and Awards
 <!-- - *2021.04* Obtain a fully-funded PhD return offer from Li Ka Shing Faculty of Medicine, University of Hong Kong. -->
+- NeurIPS'25 Best Paper Award
 - Outstanding Undergraduate Student Award.
 - Outstanding Undergraduate Thesis Award (10/5000), Topic: Image Inpainting Based on Deep Learning.
 - Cambridge Summer AI Academic Programme Excellent Student – Full Fulled Scholarship.